TwilioDevEd/browser-calls-django/README.md

 To run this project you will also need a Twilio phone number.
 You can purchase a new number in your [Twilio Account Dashboard](https://www.twilio.com/user/account/phone-numbers/incoming).

-Once you have that number, you will need to configure it to use the TwimL app you created above.
+Once you have that number, you will need to configure it to use the TwiML app you created above.
 This GIF shows you how:

 ![Configuring a Twilio number with a TwimL App](http://howtodocs.s3.amazonaws.com/twilio-number-config-all-med.gif)